nlfiedler/zorigami/NOTES.md

         + offset: file position for this chunk
         + chunk SHA256
     - changed: SHA256 at time of backup, if different from key

+#### Chunk Database

+Sync with peers for multi-host chunk deduplication.

 * chunk records
     - key: `chunk/` + SHA256 of chunk (with "sha256-" prefix)
     - length: size of chunk in bytes